appknox/rest-docs/source/index.md

 ]
 ```

-This endpoint gets your project data by id.
+This endpoint updates your project credentials.

 ### HTTP Request